avnet-iotconnect/iotc-c-lib/README.md

 ## Dependencies

-* cJSON library v1.7.13 or greater.
+* cJSON library v1.7.13 or greater - v1.7.17 is included as submodule at lib/cJSON.
 * A dynamic memory management facility.
 For example malloc, FreeRTOS heap or ThreadX memory pools.

 ## Licensing